 What is the one-leg stand exercise?

 The one-leg stand exercise is simply what it sounds like; standing on one leg and trying to maintain balance on that one single leg.
 Injuries can affect your natural balance and leave you feeling unsteady.
-We may also lose stability as a result of the aging process.
+We may also lose stability as a result of the ageing process.

 Benefits of one-leg stand